Gopala Gopala (2015 film): Themes and influences

 The film is an official remake of the 2012 Hindi film OMG – Oh My God! directed by Umesh Shukla which tells the story of an atheist who sues God for causing an earthquake in which he loses his shop.
 The film focuses mostly on exploiting people's faith in the name of business and money-making.
 Daggubati Venkatesh said in an interview to The Hindu that this film would focus on the tensions between Indian rituals and spirituality.
 In the film, the deity involved, Krishna, teaches the atheist protagonist to use the principles of the Bhagavad Gita, Bible and Quran to win his case.
 A song introducing the atheist's character, his family and his views on rituals was added in which was not a part of the original.

 Several new scenes were included in the Telugu version, including two songs.
 The film also deals with the issue of fake godmen.
 Daggubati Venkatesh said in an interview with Suresh Kavirayani of the Deccan Chronicle, "We all know about these people.
 Media also publishes stories about them all the time.
 We wanted to create some awareness among the people, so we touched on the theme of fake godmen.
 But there are genuine people too, who give wonderful messages and enlighten people with their preaching".
 The lyrics of the song Enduko Enduko question the superstitions people believe in.

-Dialogues written for and uttered by Kalyan's character in the film were linked to the politics of Telangana and Andhra Pradesh.
-Comments such as "Nenu time ki Raavadam Kaadu Tammudu, Nenu Vachake time avutondi" ("I don't come on time; time starts when I come") and "Samardhulu Intlo undipothe Asamardhulu Rajyamelutaru" ("The incompetent will rule if the competent stay at home") appeared to refer to the change in government and Kalyan's own entry into politics.
+Dialogues written for and uttered by Kalyan's character in the film were linked to the politics of Andhra Pradesh.
+Comments such as "Nenu time ki raavadam kaadu tammudu, nenu vachake time avutondi" ("I don't come on time; time starts when I come") and "Samardhulu intlo undipothe asamardhulu rajyamelutaru" ("The incompetent will rule if the competent stay at home") appeared to refer to the change in government and Kalyan's own entry into politics.